jundis/CWSlack-SlashCommands/README.md

 **(Requires some variables from cwslack-incoming.php to function if you don't use that)**

-1. Download the cwslack-firmalerts.php file and config.php file.
+1. Download the cwslack-firmalerts.php, functions.php, and config.php files.
 2. Place on a compatible web server.
 3. Change $posttousers or $posttochan to 0 in config.php if you don't want it posting to one or the other.
 4. Setup a cron job or scheduled task on your server to run this PHP file **every minute.**